 A more robust strategy would be to follow Kubernetes convention and expose interfaces, for which there may be many implementations.
 Going one step further would be to allow for package builders to define the interface themselves, and potentially ship a few common implementations of that interface alongside their software.
 This would result in a package that, when deployed, would ensure the necessary infrastructure dependencies were in place, yet leave the granular configuration and policy to the consumer.

-Crossplane: The Control Plane Framework
+Crossplane: The Control Plane Framework Link to heading

 If Kubernetes has becomes the de facto distributed system framework, then Crossplane is aiming to be the control plane framework built on top of it.
 Crossplane is comprised of three major concepts, which enable the packaging story described in the preceding section: